 Graham Hill: 16 years, 8 months, 8 days

-Hill made 185 starts in a career which spanned almost 17 years, from the 1958 Monaco Grand Prix to the 1975 Brazilian Grand Prix.
+Graham Hill is the only driver from the 1950s who remains in the top ten of longest F1 career.
+Hill’s career in Formula 1 lasted just short of 17 years.
+Hill made 185 starts in a career which spanned from the 1958 Monaco Grand Prix to the 1975 Brazilian Grand Prix.

 The top 10 longest Formula 1 careers

 Listed below are the top ten longest Formula 1 careers.
 This is based on the length of time between a driver’s first and last Grand Prix start.
-The list was last updated after the 2022 Azerbaijan Grand Prix.
+The list was last updated after the 2022 Abu Dhabi Grand Prix.

 |Position||Driver||Career length||First start||Last start|